-Source Type - This determines whether the camera is a local one attached to a physical video or USB port on your machine or a remote network camera or similar.
+Source Type - This determines whether the camera is a local one attached to a physical video or USB port on your machine, a remote network camera or an image source that is represented by a file (for instance periodically downloaded from a alternate location).
 Choosing one or the other affects which set of options are shown in the next tab.